 What is cloud computing?

-Cloud computing is process through which companies offer cloud services through internet.
-Services may include server, data storage, access to different software etc.
+Cloud computing is a process through which companies offer cloud services through the internet.
+Services may include servers, data storage, access to different software, etc.

 What’s the need for cloud services in machine learning?

-Most of the time for learning purpose machine learning model is created and validated on local machine.
+Most of the time for learning purposes machine learning model is created and validated on the local machines.

 Okay!
 Then what’s the need of using cloud services and pay for it